 Students must have completed Algebra II, Trigonometry, and one lab science course with an A/B letter grade.
 There will be an additional materials/lab fee for this course.
 A laptop is required for this course. ($250 lab/materials fee)Top

 Gain the basic skills to design and complete a garment from your original sketch.
 Complete fashion sketches and flats of your designs and construct one of your garments with muslin using draping techniques.
-Taught by UT fashion faculty with own apparel line.
+Taught by UT fashion instructors with own apparel line.
 As part of this academy you will take the following two courses:

 Gain the basic skills to design and complete a garment from your original sketch.
 Complete fashion sketches and flats of your designs and construct one of your garments with muslin using draping techniques.
-Taught by UT fashion faculty with own apparel line.
+Taught by UT fashion instructors with own apparel line.
 Basic drawing and sewing experience helpful but not required. ($215 lab/materials fee)

 Learn the business of turning fashion ideas into products, including trend analysis, planning (material selection, cost analysis, supply chains), and the buying process.
 Write and present your product development proposal.
-Taught by UT fashion faculty and a fashion professional.
+Taught by UT fashion instructors and a fashion professional.

 Interested in law?
 This Academy provides high-achieving students an introduction to the core areas of US law (constitutional, contract, and criminal law), covered in all 1st year law schools, and a preview of the type of attorney you might want to become, transactional or litigation.
 As part of this Academy you will take the following two courses:

 Learn about the US law and the legal system, including an overview of the US Constitution and basic procedures of civil and criminal courts, and consider the relationship between laws and justice.
 Interactive, discussion-based class focused on key Constitutional issues.
 Learn to read cases, identify key legal issues, and make cogent legal argument.
 Taught by practicing attorney.